bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Encrypt Root Partition

-1. Run `cryptsetup -y -v luksFormat /dev/nvme0n1p2` and then type `YES` and the new encryption password to encrypt the root partition
+1. Run `cryptsetup luksFormat /dev/nvme0n1p2` and then type `YES` and the new encryption password to encrypt the root partition
-1. Run `cryptsetup open /dev/nvme0n1p2 cryptroot` to open the encrypted partition
+1. Run `cryptsetup open /dev/nvme0n1p2 root` to open the encrypted partition

 ## Create File Systems

 1. Create the boot file system with `mkfs.fat -F32 /dev/nvme0n1p1` (or whatever the partition is called)
-1. Create the root file system with `mkfs.ext4 /dev/mapper/cryptroot`
+1. Create the root file system with `mkfs.ext4 /dev/mapper/root`

 ## Mount File Systems

-1. Run `mount /dev/mapper/cryptroot /mnt` to mount the root file system
+1. Run `mount /dev/mapper/root /mnt` to mount the root file system
 1. Run `mkdir /mnt/boot` to create the boot directory
 1. Run `mount /dev/nvme0n1p1 /mnt/boot` to mount your boot file system
 1. Run `lsblk` again to verify mounting